kv35xx/sample-demo/index.md

 apiman provides enterprise capabilities and those capabilities are available through several configuration choices.
-To make the process of installing apiman, deploying the echo-service API, and configuring apiman a easier to follow, the article follows these high-level steps:
+To make the process of installing apiman, deploying echo-service, and configuring apiman easier to understand, this article shows these high-level steps:

 - Download and build the echo-service
 - Download and start apiman
 - Configure an API provider in apiman
 - Configure an API consumer in apiman
 - Configure a defined usage policy to perform rate-limiting
-- Use the echo-service and trigger the rate-limiting policy
+- Use the echo-service with `curl` to trigger the rate-limiting policy

 ## Download and build the echo-service